National Lottery (Ireland)

 From 1986 to 2014, the state-owned An Post National Lottery Company operated the National Lottery.
-To raise funds during a financial crisis, the Irish government sold the National Lottery licence for 20 years to a private operator, Premier Lotteries Ireland DAC, which took over the National Lottery in November 2014.
-At that time, the Minister for Public Expenditure and Reform appointed an independent regulator of the National Lottery (currently Carol Boate) to oversee operations.
+To raise funds during Ireland's post-2008 economic downturn, the Irish government sold the National Lottery licence for 20 years to a private operator, Premier Lotteries Ireland DAC (PLI), which was initially majority-owned by the Ontario Teachers' Pension Plan, with a minority stake held by An Post and An Post Pension Funds.
+PLI began operating the National Lottery in November 2014.
+The French lottery operator Française des Jeux (FDJ) acquired PLI in November 2023.
+The Minister for Public Expenditure, Infrastructure, Public Service Reform and Digitalisation appoints an independent regulator (currently Carol Boate) to oversee the National Lottery's operations.